Azure/azure-webjobs-sdk-extensions/README.md

 ﻿Azure WebJobs SDK Extensions
 ===
 This repo contains binding extensions for the **Azure WebJobs SDK**.
 See the [Azure WebJobs SDK repo](https://github.com/Azure/azure-webjobs-sdk) for more information.
-The binding extensions in this repo are available as the **Microsoft.Azure.WebJobs.Extensions** [nuget package](http://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions).
-Note: some of the extensions in this repo (like SendGrid, WebHooks, etc.) live in their own separate nuget packages following a standard naming scheme (e.g. Microsoft.Azure.WebJobs.Extensions.SendGrid).
+The binding extensions in this repo are available as the **Microsoft.Azure.WebJobs.Extensions** [nuget package](http://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions). **Note**: some of the extensions in this repo (like SendGrid, WebHooks, etc.) live in their own separate nuget packages following a standard naming scheme (e.g. Microsoft.Azure.WebJobs.Extensions.SendGrid).

 The [wiki](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki) contains information on how to **author your own binding extensions**.
 See the [Binding Extensions Overview](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki/Binding-Extensions-Overview) for more details.
 A [sample project](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Program.cs) is also provided that demonstrates the bindings in action.